megazordcarioca/megazordcarioca/README.md

 ![](https://media.giphy.com/media/udK21RQeWtaGQ/giphy.gif)

-<i>Friend of bits, bytes and volts.
-Welcome to my virtual lab!</i>.
+<i><b>Friend of bits, volts and pixels.
+Welcome to my virtual lab!</i></b>.

 📚  I'm studying Computer Science, B.A. at UERJ;

 💻  Automation Developer Student at IBM;

-🎮  Game programmer at Ink Bits, what is my little tiny game development studio and we developing: "Tricks on The Tracks";
+🎮  Game programmer at Ink Bits, what also it's my little game development studio and we developing: "Tricks on The Tracks";

 🔭  and i "Recursvely" making researchs for myself and doing new intelligent logics, systems and algorithms;